lolmyusernameisntusername/personal-win-tweaks/README.md

 # personal-win-tweaks
-some tweaks that make a huge difference in windows' performance
+kinda just stole a reg file from an article i read a while ago and edited it. mostly comprised of some tweaks that make a huge difference in cpu performance but a few niceties too.